mp-se/gravitymon-gateway/README.md

 * Now display file size in file system viewer
 * Added option to configure the number of log files on SD card, default is 4 (4x16kb) but max limit is now 100 files, loading that many would be really slow.
 * Added option to define how often to log BLE data to SD card in order to avoid filling the logs, default is 5 minutes.
+* Added throtteling of 30s on ble processing to avoid crashing

 ### v0.8.0